intelowlproject/IntelOwl/docs/source/Usage.md

 #### Connectors customization

-Connectors being optional are `disabled` by default.
-You can enable them by changing the configuration values inside `configuration/connector_config.json`.
+Connectors being optional are `enabled` by default.
+You can disable them by changing the configuration values inside `configuration/connector_config.json`.
 This file is mounted as a docker volume, so you won't need to rebuild the image.

 The following are all the keys that you can change without touching the source code: